 General information about Mercury

 Mercury, the closest to the Sun, a large planet in the solar system and the smallest of the terrestrial planets has no moons.
 Telescopic observations of Mercury with Earth is extremely difficult, partly because of its small size and partly due to the fact that on the celestial sphere, he does not depart from the sun for more than 28 °, since its orbit lies far inside the orbit of the Earth.
 For the same reason, the disc of Mercury (like Venus, another planet bottom) shows the cycle of phases like the phases of the moon.
 Prior to overflights, "Mariner 10 in 1974 and 1975 he on the surface of Mercury and the details about the planet itself was known to very few.
 Mariner 10 was launched into such an orbit around the Sun, which before had been spent for the necessary positional control of fuel supplies, he met with Mercury three times and passed over 10000 images with better resolution of 100m.
 Sent to Earth image provided a map covering about 35% of Mercury's surface.
 This is the only spacecraft has studied directly Mercury.
-At the March 2004 planned start-up to the side of Mercury American interplanetary probe "MESSENGER" (MErcury Surface, Space ENvironment, GEochemistry, and Ranging - the study of Mercury's surface, the surrounding space, structure and geochemical mapping).
+At the March 2004 planned start-up to the side of Mercury American interplanetary probe "MESSENGER" (MErcury Surface, Space ENvironment, GEochemistry, and Ranging - the study of Mercury's surface, the surrounding space, structure and geochemical mapping)."MESSENGER" will be the first terrestrial device that will explore the nearest to the Sun, the planet from orbit an artificial satellite.
+Flight schedule of the probe provides two flights by Mercury (in 2007 and 2008) and the yield on its orbit in 2009.
+He then within a year will pass to the Earth science information, and then life with him will be extended if the state allows onboard equipment.

 Motion features